Apple Automates Password Fixes With Agentic AI

 What to watch

 Observers should follow how the feature handles multi-factor authentication, CAPTCHAs, and sites with uncommon login flows; whether Apple exposes logs or change histories for user review; and how the agentic actions are constrained by permissions and privacy safeguards.
-MacRumors and Barron's do not quote Apple on implementation details or security guarantees, and Apple has not provided direct technical documentation in the cited coverage.
+Apple frames the feature as privacy-first, citing on-device processing and Private Cloud Compute, but the cited coverage does not include detailed implementation documentation or independent security review.

 For practitioners